 From these instructions, you’ll definitely need to get your settings bumped up to MAXIMUM!

 There’s a few different methods to utilize and get the ball rolling to use the Facebook Conversion API with Shopify, but this is by far the easiest “set it and forget it” method.
 A more granular method, if that is your thing, you can set up Zapier, or another service to make Shopify and Facebook talk on a deeper level.
 Doesn’t require a major settings change or anything like that, but doesn’t require setting up Zapier automation.

-Do you need help getting your store in tip-top shape?
+Do you need help getting your store in tip-top shape and setup with FB Pixels?
 A quick consulting call on how to better your user experience?
 Or need a new store design to break away from the pack?

 Contact TopOut Group to get all of Shopify needs taken care of.